philips-labs/dct-notary-admin/README.md

 vault/prepare.sh dev
 ```

+`prepare.sh` boots vault server and provisions the secret engine with required policies, secret engines etc.

-The vault admin dashboard is available at http://localhost:8200.
+The vault admin dashboard is available at [http://localhost:8200].

 The token can be found in the server logs.

 ```bash
 docker-compose -f vault/docker-compose.dev.yml logs | grep "Root Token"
 ```

-For test purpose we have provided a root test certificate.
-At this moment you have to add the credentials manually.
-Go to the admin portal, select `dctna`, and add a secret with the following properties:

-- path: `dev/760e57b96f72ed27e523633d2ffafe45ae0ff804e78dfc014a50f01f823d161d`
-- version data
-  - `alias`: `root`
-  - `password`: `test1234`

 ## Build binary (api)